OpenTSDB/opentsdb.net/docs/source/api_http/tree/index.rst

 DELETE
 ------

 Using the ``DELETE`` method will remove only collisions, not matched entries and branches for the given tree from storage.
 This endpoint starts a delete.
-Because the delete can take some time, the endpoint will return a successful 204 response without data if the delete was able to start.
+Because the delete can take some time, the endpoint will return a successful 204 response without data if the delete completed.
 If the tree was not found, it will return a 404.
 If you want to delete the tree definition itself, you can supply the ``defintion`` flag in the query string with a value of ``true`` and the tree and rule definitions will be removed as well.

 ..
 WARNING:: This method cannot be undone.
 Once executed, the purge will continue running unless the TSD is shutdown.